Plan tasks for a project

 • technical objectives.

-Goals are fundamental because they determine the tasks, resources, and people in charge of the project.
+Goals are fundamental because they determine tasks, resources, and people in charge of the project.

 Let's take a concrete example.